vsuryacharan/Anon/README.md

 Open your browser and go to [http://localhost:8000](http://localhost:8000) to start exploring!

-## 📺 Demo Video
-Curious to see it in action?
-Watch our [Academic AI Suite - Demo Video](https://www.youtube.com/your-demo-link) on YouTube 🎥 and get a firsthand look at how it works!

 ## 🤝 Contributing
 Got ideas to make Academic AI Suite even better?
 We’d love to hear from you!
 Feel free to open issues, submit pull requests, or suggest features.
 Let’s build a better learning tool together!

-## 📄 License
-Licensed under the MIT License.

 Enjoy exploring your academic PDFs with the power of Generative AI! 🚀📘🔍